Was Benjamin Franklin the father of American philanthropy?

 So today we embrace Franklin as the Founding Father who believed in the common good: that government and individuals could come together to better society through the concept of public-private partnerships.
 Philanthropy is not an American invention but it was shaped by one of America's greatest inventors and innovators who helped envision, and ultimately propel a new form of giving into the future.

-Daniel Gifford is the museum's manager of museum advisory committees and a project historian.
+Daniel Gifford is the Museum's former manager of museum advisory committees and project historian.